 Message to engineers? “invent often.”
 In another Blog, I explain why we can successfully apply for and get patents for our inventions.

-Click here to see three of my patented inventions.
+Click here to see author's patented inventions.

 For more about inventing, see the book: ENGINEERING ENTREPRENEURSHIP FROM IDEA TO BUSINESS PLAN, Cambridge University Press, NY, October 2016.

 Get affordable patents in the US as an inventor- applicant